gruenwelt/spyserver-airspyhf-docker/README.md

 ## Notes

 - This image supports Airspy HF+ and HF+ Discovery.
-- You must manually download and provide the `spyserver-arm64.tar` file.
+- You must manually download and provide the `spyserver*.tar` file.
 - The container exposes port 5555 for remote SDR clients like SDR# or SDR++.